Violette Nozière

-Violette Nozière, also titled Violette, is a 1978 crime drama film directed by Claude Chabrol starring Isabelle Huppert and Stéphane Audran.
+Violette Nozière, also titled Violette, is a 1978 French period biographical psychological crime drama film directed by Claude Chabrol starring Isabelle Huppert and Stéphane Audran.
 It tells the true story of teenage prostitute and murderer Violette Nozière, who poisoned her parents in 1933 France.

 Plot

 France in the early 1930s: teenager Violette lives with her parents, Baptiste Nozière, a train driver, and Germaine Nozière.
 Unbeknownst to Baptiste, he is not Violette's father, something known only to the mother and daughter.
 Rebelling against her petit-bourgeois parents, Violette secretly works as a prostitute.
 She falls in love with student Jean Dabin, whom she supports with thefts from her parents' as well as her prostitution.

 Violette's doctor informs her parents that she has contracted syphilis.
 She convinces them that she has inherited the disease and that they should take a "medicine" which is actually poison.
 The first murder attempt fails and both survive, although her mother is temporarily hospitalised.
 On the second attempt, her father dies, while the mother again survives.
 Violette tries to cover up her crime as a suicide, but is tried and convicted, despite her saying that she had been raped by her father (an allegation which the film neither confirms nor refutes).
 The jury sentences her to death by guillotine, but a voiceover says that her sentence was commuted by degrees to the point that she ultimately left prison after 12 years, married, and had five children.